pakLebah/ANSITerminal/README.md

 # ANSITerminal

-**ANSITerminal** is a Swift library to access ANSI Terminal and (almost) all of its features.
-It's including text coloring, text styling, cursor and screen handling, and direct keyboard input. **ANSITerminal** is based on standard ANSI features which is commonly supported on Unix terminals especially such as xterm and VT-100.
+**ANSITerminal** is an open source Swift library to access ANSI Terminal and (almost) all of its features.
+It's including text coloring, text styling, cursor and screen handling, and direct keyboard input. **ANSITerminal** is based on standard ANSI features which is commonly supported on Unix terminals especially such as xterm and VT-100 compatible.

 ## Usage